 - General: Next properties can be found in addition to standard waypoint properties:

 - Difficulty

 - Terrain

 - Type

 - Container

 - Country

 - State

 - Placed by

-- o Owner
+- Owner

 - Link: Not specific of geocaches, but normally used as reference to find geocache info in the web.

 - Descriptions

-- o Short description
+- Short description

 - Long description

 - Encoded hints

-- o Travel bugs
+- Travel bugs

 - Field notes: You can see notes from other users or create your own notes.

 - o Logs: Check the field notes from users who previously attempted that geocache.

-- Status: The current state of that geocache for you.

-- o Comment: Extending information about status.

-- Date: Of the latest field note for that geocache.